domoticz/domoticz/dzVents/documentation/README.md

  - **data**: output from the command.  (stdout)
  - **errorText**: Errors generated by the command (stderr)
  - **statusCode**: *Int*.  exitcode generated by the command
  - **hasLines**: *Boolean*.
-When true, the data is automatically converted to a Lua table.
+When true, the data is automatically converted to a Lua table. (isJSON and isXML have preference)
  - **isJSON**: *Boolean*.
 When true, the data is automatically converted to a Lua table.
  - **isXML**: *Boolean*.
 When true, the data is automatically converted to a Lua table.
  - **json**: *Table*.
 When the response data is `application/json` then the response data is automatically converted to a Lua table for quick and easy access.
  - **lines**: *Table*.
-When the response data has multiple lines then the response data is automatically converted to a Lua table for quick and easy access.
+When the response data has multiple lines but is not a JSON or XML string then the response data is automatically converted to a Lua table for quick and easy access.
  - **ok**: *Boolean*. `True` when the request was successful.
 It checks for statusCode to be 0.
  - **timeoutOccurred** *Boolean*  `True` when the request was aborted by a timeout.
+ - **trigger**, **callback**: *String*.
+The callback string that triggered this response instance.
+This is useful if you have a script that is triggered by multiple different callback strings.
  - **xml**. *Table*.
 When the response data is `text/xml` , the response data is automatically converted to a Lua table for quick and easy access.
  - **xmlEncoding**. *String*.
 When the response data is `text/xml` See [ xml encoding] ( https://en.wikipedia.org/wiki/XML ).
  - **xmlVersion**. *String*.
 When the response data is `text/xml` See [ xml versions ] ( https://en.wikipedia.org/wiki/XML ).